 Make an appropriate time to talk with the other staff member at a mutually convenient time to discuss your issue with the aim of a resolution.
 It is advisable to talk calmly and openly and respond in an appropriate and professional manner at all times.
-The Registration Officer should be made aware of the complaint at this point in the process for record keeping purposes in the Complaint Register to ensure that patterns can be detected over time.
+The Registration Officer should be made aware of the complaint at this point in the process for record keeping purposes Complaint Register)